 What are the best gloves for eczema?
 100% cotton gloves can stretch out over time and lose their shape, but we have found two types of gloves we really love.

 - Remedywear ADULT Gloves for Psoriasis and Eczema in soothing TENCEL and zinc fabric.
 And for little ones, try their KIDS Gloves for Eczema.
+They now make eczema mittens for toddlers and babies as well.

 - Bamboo gloves – these gloves maintain their form and are cooling, an added bonus.
 Learn more about them here: bamboo eczema gloves for adults and in children’s sizes too.